 Enjoy seven different themed weekends and loads of fun during the 45th season of the Minnesota Renaissance Festival in Shakopee.
 Plenty of family-friendly activities await like scavenger hunts, a petting zoo, jousting, parades and face painting.
 The 21 and up crowd will enjoy the Pig N’ Swig beer and bacon tastings, the Mead Social, Bawdy Beer Show and Pub Crawl while visitors of all ages will have the chance to participate in all kinds of creative competitions, browse the marketplace and dine on delicious food and drink.

 Carlton County Labor Day Celebration in Cloquet, MN

 Celebrate Labor Day with an Old Timer’s Banquet on Sunday, free for those 62 and older, followed by the 5K Glow Stick Run/Walk for the whole family.
-Sunday is the main event, with the 11K Blue House Orphanage Run, a Labor Day car show and one of the longest running Labor Day parades in the country.
+Monday is the main event, with the 11K Blue House Orphanage Run, a Labor Day car show, and one of the longest-running Labor Day parades in the country - 99 years running!
 The Carlton County Labor Day Celebration also features a free Labor Day picnic and carnival featuring a petting zoo, inflatables for the kids, face painting and live music.